 Since good words are worth much and cost little, choosing the right words is worth the price you pay in time (and sanity).

 I certainly don’t have this writing thing figured out, but thanks to the gracious feedback from readers, here are a few signs that your writing is heading in the right direction:

-3.)
-On having your cake and eating it, too.
-The best writing is that which pleases at a glance, but further rewards careful study.
+3. On having your cake and eating it, too.
+The best writing pleases at a glance, but further rewards careful study.
 “A thoughtful list post” may seem like an oxymoron, but like a movie you can re-watch a dozen times, good writing hooks easily yet hides gifts for a discerning mind.

-4.)
-Don’t bury the lede.
+4. Don’t bury the lead.
 Before pen to page or fingers to keyboard, you must begin with knowing what you are trying to say.
 Every piece of writing should have the thesis, the value proposition, be entirely clear from the outset.
 The journey to the end of your essay should be rewarding for reasons other than figuring out what point you’re trying to make.

-10.)
-Meandering endings can sour good writing; approach them quickly.
-I’ll let Paul Graham handle this one: “Learn to recognize the approach of an ending, and when one appears, grab it.”
+10. Meandering endings can sour good writing; approach them quickly.
+I’ll let Paul Graham bring it home: “Learn to recognize the approach of an ending, and when one appears, grab it.”